Fliplet/fliplet-cli/docs/Fliplet-approved-libraries.md

 Other approved libraries you can add to your apps
 -------------------------------------------------

+Optionally add any of the libraries to your app for additional functionality:

 *   **bootstrap-js** `3.3.7` Include the JavaScript code to make Bootstrap components work. ([Documentation](https://getbootstrap.com/docs/3.3/javascript/))
 *   **bootstrap-select** `1.12.4` Bring additional features to Boostrap's dropdowns. ([Documentation](https://silviomoreto.github.io/bootstrap-select/examples/))